lyteword/chspurgeon-tod/volume-4/psalm-103.md

 **Verse 19.**

-1\.The nature of the throne.
+1\.
+The nature of the throne.

-2\.The extent of the dominion.
+2\.
+The extent of the dominion.

-3\.The character of the monarch.
+3\.
+The character of the monarch.

-4\.The consequent joy of the subjects: "Bless the Lord."
+4\.
+The consequent joy of the subjects: "Bless the Lord."

 **Verse 20.** The angels' service instructive to us.

-1\.Their personal strength is excellent.
+1\.
+Their personal strength is excellent.
 As servants of God we also should see to our own spiritual health and rigour.

-2\.They are practical in their obedience, not theorists.
+2\.
+They are practical in their obedience, not theorists.

-3\.They are attentive while at work, ready to learn more, and holding fellowship with God, who speaks personally to them.
+3\.
+They are attentive while at work, ready to learn more, and holding fellowship with God, who speaks personally to them.

-4\.They do all in the spirit of joyful praise, blessing the Lord.
+4\.
+They do all in the spirit of joyful praise, blessing the Lord.

 **Verses 20-21.**

-1\.The centre of praise: "Bless the Lord."
+1\.
+The centre of praise: "Bless the Lord."
 All praise centres in him.

-2\.The concert of praise. (a) Angels. (b) The hosts of the redeemed. (c) Ministers in particular. (d) The surrounding creation.
+2\.
+The concert of praise. (a) Angels. (b) The hosts of the redeemed. (c) Ministers in particular. (d) The surrounding creation.

-3\.The climax of praise: "Bless the Lord, O my soul."
+3\.
+The climax of praise: "Bless the Lord, O my soul."
 This has the highest claim upon me for gratitude and praise.
 Vast as the chorus may be, it will not be perfect without my note of praise.
-This is the culminating note: "Bless the Lord, O my soul." *G.R.*
+This is the culminating note: "Bless the Lord, O my soul." *G. R.*

 **Verse 21.** Who are God's ministers?
 What is their business?
 To do his pleasure.
 What is their delight?
 To bless the Lord.